PDF version (309 KB)

 2. TDEC Responsibilities

-According to 23 USC §206(c)(1), the governor has designated the Tennessee Department of Environment and Conservation (TDEC) as the agency responsible for administering apportionments made to the State.
-The Recreation Educational Services (RES) division manages the grants for TDEC.
+In accordance with 23 U.S.C.
+206(c)(1), the governor has designated the Tennessee Department of Environment and Conservation (TDEC) as the agency responsible for administering apportionments made to the State.
+The Recreation Educational Services (RES) Division manages the grants for TDEC.

 TDEC hereby advises FHWA that it wishes to assume project oversight responsibilities in accordance with the following:

-For those projects that TDEC has agreed to assume oversight responsibility, TDEC will follow all applicable FHWA policies, regulations, Title 23, and non-Title 23 requirements as if FHWA were involved.
+For those projects for which TDEC has agreed to assume oversight responsibility, TDEC will follow all applicable FHWA policies, regulations, Title 23, and non-Title 23 requirements as if FHWA were involved.

 Section 3: Stewardship roles and responsibilities for specific program areas